dmitry-kabanov/talk-mardi-open-interfaces/README.md

 You can use technical (LaTeX-related) things from this repository freely, such as code from the preamble and `.latexmkrc` file.

-© 2024 Dmitry I. Kabanov
+© 2024 Dmitry I. Kabanov, Stephan Rave, Mario Ohlberger